DJSagarAhire/DJSagarAhire.github.io/stories/about.rst

 About The Site
 ---------------

 Hello readers!
-Glad to see you on My Programming Page!
+Glad to see you on *Sagar on Programming*!
 Here I'll put up posts about anything that I'm personally learning and/or something that I find interesting related to programming.
 I imagine the content of the site to be in a constant state of flux, but for now, the main types of content which I may cover on this page are as follows:

 1. **Python and Java Programming**: I really like programming in Python and Java, and whenever I find some interesting way to do things in either of the 2 languages, I'll be sure to share it here...